Frequently Asked Questions (FAQ)

 When you apply to Kansas State University, you must indicate your interest in being considered for admission to the interior design program, in the College of Health and Human Sciences.
 There are a limited number of seats available in ID Studio 1 each fall.
 Interior Design uses a selective admissions process to admit students who are best prepared for success.
 See the K-State Office of Admissions website for more details.

-As an incoming freshman, we use the objective measures of your high school GPA, and ACT/SAT scores to determine the best prepared prospective students.
-For transfer students we review your academic transcripts from the previous institution(s) you attended.
+As an incoming freshman, we use the objective measures of your high school GPA to determine the best-prepared prospective students.
+For transfer students, we review your academic transcripts from the previous institution(s) you attended.
 Please pay close attention to correspondence from the admissions office regarding required application information and be sure to send all requested transcripts.

 Because we are a selective admissions program the exact criteria for admission vary each year based on the applicant pool.
-We encourage you to maintain a strong GPA throughout high school and to prepare for the ACT or SAT examination.
-If you are not a strong test taker, enroll in a preparatory class for the test you are taking.
-Plan to re-take the ACT or SAT if you don't feel you've performed up to your potential.
-We rarely accept students with GPAs below 3.0 and/or ACT scores below 21 (or SAT equivalent).
+We encourage you to maintain a strong GPA throughout high school.
+We rarely accept students with GPAs below 3.0.

 Highly qualified applicants will be accepted to the ID program as soon as possible after K-State receives their application with all of the requested academic information.
 Most applicants will receive an acceptance letter by March for an August start.